alphoenix-fx/Deep-Learning-Tensorflow-PyTorch/README.md

 # Deep-Learning-Tensorflow & PyTorch
-Deep learning with Tensorflow and PyTorch
+Deep learning with Tensorflow and PyTorch creating examples on small datasets.